spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 ## Editor

-The Matlab editor is a powerful tool for writing and debugging scripts and functions.
+The MATLAB editor is a powerful tool for writing and debugging scripts and functions.
 You can open the editor by by selecting `New Script` from the `Home` tab in the toolstrip or by switching to the `Editor` tab and clicking on `New` and selecting `Script` from the dropdown menu.

 - Create a new script and copy all the commands above into it.
 - Save the script with a meaningful name, such as `my_first_script.m`.

 ## Running and debugging code

 - To run your script you can type its name (without the `.m` extension) in the Command Window and press `Enter`.
 For that to work, you should ensure that the current folder is the one where your script is saved (use cd command to change folder if necessary).
-It is possible to call scripts and functions from other folders when they are on the Matlab path.
+It is possible to call scripts and functions from other folders when they are on the MATLAB path.
 More on that later.
 - Another way to run your script is to click the `Run` button (green triangle) in the `Editor` toolbar.

 If your code does not work as expected, you can use the debugging tools in the editor to find and fix errors.
 You can set breakpoints by clicking in the left margin next to a line of code (a red dot should appear).
 When you run the script, execution will pause at the breakpoint, allowing you to inspect variables and step through the code line by line, using `Step` button located next to the `Run` button in the toolbar.
 To exit debugging mode, click the `Continue` button (green triangle with a line) or the `Stop` button (red square).

 Some other useful debugging commands are:

-- `dbstop if error` … this command will cause Matlab to enter debug mode if an error occurs, allowing you to inspect the state of your program at the point of the error.
+- `dbstop if error` … this command will cause MATLAB to enter debug mode if an error occurs, allowing you to inspect the state of your program at the point of the error.
 - `dbclear all` … this command will clear all breakpoints that you have set in your code.
 - `dbquit` … this command will exit debug mode and return to normal execution.